dantaki/SV2/doc/README.md

 Each row of the sample information file corresponds to a sample.
 The sample information file can contain multiple samples and can be run in parallel given `[-c|-cpu NUMBER_OF_THREADS]`.

 The first column is the sample identifier.
 The second column contains the full path to the BAM file for that sample.
-Likewise, the third column contains the full path to the SNV VCF file for that sample.
+Likewise, the third column contains the full path to the SNV VCF file.
 The SNV VCF can contain multiple samples, however the sample identifier in the first column must uniquely match one of the sample identifiers in the VCF header.
-The final column has the gender for that sample.
+The final column has the gender.
 Either a character `[M|F]` or an integer `[1|2]` is recognized.
 Integer encoding for gender is the same as PLINK fam files: 1 for male, 2 for female.
 Unknown genders are not supported.
 The purpose of including gender is to properly normalize coverage for males on sex chromosomes.

 #### BAM

 BAM files must contain supplementary alignment tags (SA) to recognize split-reads.
-Without SA tags, SV<sup>2</sup> may not genotype certain variants well.
+Without SA tags, SV<sup>2</sup> may not genotype variants well.
 SV<sup>2</sup> supports [BWA-MEM](http://github.com/lh3/bwa) alignments.

 BAM files must also be indexed with the `.bai` file in the same directory as the BAM file.

 #### VCF

 SNV VCF files must contain allele depth encoded as either `AD` or `DPR` in the format column.
 Additionally, VCF files must be compressed with [bgzip](http://www.htslib.org/doc/tabix.html) and indexed with [tabix](http://www.htslib.org/doc/tabix.html) with the index file in the same path as the VCF.